TABLE OF CONTENTS

 Step 5: Creating iOS Certificates.

-You can do it by yourself on Apple Developer Account or let Expo do that.
+You can do it by yourself on the Apple Developer Account or let Expo do that.
 I chose a second option.

 creating ios certificates step 1